-When I started, I spent time reading various methods on how to meditate, be mindful, and how to practice solitude.
+When I started, I spent time reading various methods to meditate, be mindful, and practice solitude.
 I told very few friends what I was doing, for it was not about them; it was about me finding solace in my heart and soul.
 I was old and wise enough that I wasn’t going to say anything about it until I found out if becoming silent would work for me.
-What I uncovered is contemplation can be taught and modeled, but primarily it must be caught by those who are hungry for intimacy and peace with God in the silence.
+I uncovered that contemplation could be taught and modeled, but it must be primarily caught by those hungry for intimacy and peace with God in the silence.
 (Practicing the Presence of God is Simple but not Easy)

-I am a novice when it comes to contemplation and living moment by moment in the awareness and presence of the eternal now of God.
-I am not authority, but I am one who has found spiritual bread in mindful living and contemplation.
+I am a novice in contemplation and living moment by moment in the awareness and presence of the eternal now of God.
+I am not an authority, but I have found spiritual bread in mindful living and contemplation.
 I saw the timeless beauty and richness of Christ in the present moment when everything else in my life was moving so fast and out of control.
 The truth is the faster life becomes, the more important living in the present moment is so we can spend the priceless time we have with God and not lose touch with His presence.

 I appreciate that most will not comprehend or understand what I’m talking about because I was nearly fifty years old before my eyes finally opened.
 So I do not need to convince anyone that I’m right or they are wrong.
 I only try to share the positive impact of being mindful in a mindless world.
 By keeping it simple, I understand I still have the same struggles as everyone else.
 I’m still a bear to live with at times, and I have to be diligent at staying mindful.